dmbarreiro/ng-davinents-lib/README.md

 - `FaInputComponent`: Input component with a font awesome icon preceding the input box.
 You need to import `InputReferenceDirective` to make this component work properly.
 Check example app.
 - `MdInputComponent`: Input component with a material icon preceding the input box.
 You need to import `InputReferenceDirective` to make this component work properly.
 Check example app.
+- `HoldButtonComponent`: Hold button.
+Emits trigger event when user holds the button pressed for the configured `ttl_milisec` time.
+The button includes a progress bar that indicated visually how close are we to triggering the button event.
+This component depends on Hammer.js.
+You need to import `HoldableDirective` to make this component work properly.
+Check example app.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` for a dev server running the example project `ng-davinents-tester`.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding